w3reality/threelet/README.rst

 threelet
 ===================

-A portable standalone viewer for THREE objects.
+A three.js scene viewer with batteries.

 Setup
 -----